-What we do:
+What we do

 - We enable cataract surgeries

-- We conduct trachoma surgeries
+- We conduct trachoma screenings and surgeries

-- We distribute medicaments to fight trachoma
+- We distribute anti-trachoma drugs to millions

 - We provide spectacles and low vision aids